whoward/docs/markdown/reference/single-sign-on.md

 Enterprise account owners are able to integrate their identity management solution with their Sauce Labs account.
 Single Sign-On (SSO) enables an organization to maintain a single access point which grants permission to all authorized applications with a single set of credentials.
 This enhances fine-grained control of application access and simplifies end user authentication.

 ## Supported Integrations
-The Sauce Labs SSO integration supports any configuration that complies with the [SAML 2.0 standard](http://en.wikipedia.org/wiki/SAML_2.0) such Microsoft Active Directory Federation Service (ADFS) PingIdentity's PingFederate.
+The Sauce Labs SSO integration supports any configuration that complies with the [SAML 2.0 standard](http://en.wikipedia.org/wiki/SAML_2.0) such as Microsoft Active Directory Federation Service (ADFS) and PingIdentity's PingFederate.
 We have also partnered with the following identity-as-a-service providers for out-of-the-box integration with web-based portals.

 * [Okta](https://www.okta.com/product/identity-management/single-sign-on.html)
 * [OneLogin](https://www.onelogin.com/product/sso)